 - Real estate investment trusts (REITs): If you can’t scoop up individual properties, you might want to consider REITs.
 These companies own many properties that bring in an income.
 As a result, they let people invest in many different properties.
 Different REITs focus on different sectors, like apartments, healthcare facilities, and business complexes.
 Investors without a lot of experience or capital can still put money into REITs.

-Most investment properties require hefty capital.
+Most investment properties require a lot of capital and it can be hard to invest if you don’t have a lot of money.
 When buying a home to live in for the foreseeable future, you can find loans requiring a 3.5% down payment or less.
-When you buy an investment property, traditional financing and conventional loans require a 20% down payment.
+When you buy an investment property, traditional financing and conventional loans require a 20% down payment, or more.

 If you’re planning to buy your space for rentals, make sure you have enough money to finance unexpected repairs involving tenants.
 For instance, if a washing machine breaks or there’s a leak, a contingency fund can help fix it.